Comprehensive Guide to Supply Chain KPIs: 8 Essential Metrics for Professionals

 2. Customer order cycle time

-This is a key supply chain performance indicator that shows the time between a customer placing an order and receiving it.
-It is used to analyze the efficiency of your company’s supply chain.
+Customer order cycle time shows the time between a customer placing an order and receiving it.
+It is a key indicator of your company’s supply chain efficiency.

 Customer order cycle time - Supply chain KPIs